This post may contain affiliate links, view our disclosure.

 Polish Sour Rye Soup Ingredients

-• Beef bacon – Or any kind of bacon you like; pork is traditional.
+- Beef bacon – Or any kind of bacon you like; pork is traditional.
 If you go with turkey bacon, add a couple tablespoons of butter or oil.

-• Carrot – For a pop of color and subtle earthy sweetness.
+- Carrot – For a pop of color and subtle earthy sweetness.

-• Celeriac – Celeriac is celery root; you can substitute with parsley root or regular celery here.
+- Celeriac – Celeriac is celery root; you can substitute with parsley root or regular celery here.

-• Yellow potatoes – You can leave out the potatoes if you like, or serve them boiled or mashed on the side.
+- Yellow potatoes – You can leave out the potatoes if you like, or serve them boiled or mashed on the side.

-• Salt and black pepper – These pantry-staple seasonings add a ton of flavor.
+- Salt and black pepper – These pantry-staple seasonings add a ton of flavor.

-• Prepared horseradish – You can skip this if you like, but it really wakes up the flavor of the soup!
+- Prepared horseradish – You can skip this if you like, but it really wakes up the flavor of the soup!

-• Dried marjoram – Rub it between the palms of your hands to release its oils before adding it to the soup.
+- Dried marjoram – Rub it between the palms of your hands to release its oils before adding it to the soup.
 If you have fresh marjoram, by all means use that instead!

 Garnishes and Serving Suggestions

-• Boiled eggs – If you like, serve the soup with hard or soft-boiled eggs on top.
+- Boiled eggs – If you like, serve the soup with hard or soft-boiled eggs on top.

-• Fresh marjoram – If available, a little bit of fresh marjoram on top is a beautiful garnish.
+- Fresh marjoram – If available, a little bit of fresh marjoram on top is a beautiful garnish.

-How to Make Zurek: Step-by-Step Instructions
+How to Make Żurek: Step-by-Step Instructions

 Here are step-by-step photos of the cooking process.
 For the recipe video, please see the recipe card below.

-1. Add the bacon to a 5-quart Dutch oven or similar pot over medium to medium-low heat.
+- Crisp the bacon.
+Add the bacon to a 5-quart Dutch oven or similar pot over medium to medium-low heat.
 Cook until the bacon’s fat has rendered and it is starting to crisp, about 6 to 8 minutes, stirring occasionally.

-3. Add the stock, carrot, celeriac, potato, bay leaves, salt, black pepper, and allspice.
+- Add the liquid, veggies, and seasonings.
+Add the stock, carrot, celeriac, potato, bay leaves, salt, black pepper, and allspice.

-5. With the heat on medium to medium-low, whisk in 1/2 cup of the sourdough rye starter and the remaining 1/3 of the garlic.
+- Add the rye starter.
+With the heat on medium to medium-low, whisk in 1/2 cup of the sourdough rye starter and the remaining 1/3 of the garlic.
 While continuing to whisk, add more sourdough rye starter until it reaches your desired consistency (it will thicken).
 Simmer for 5 minutes, stirring constantly.

-6. Remove from the heat and stir in the sour cream, prepared horseradish, and dried marjoram.
+- Finishing touches.
+Remove from the heat and stir in the sour cream, prepared horseradish, and dried marjoram.

 If desired, serve topped with a hard or soft-boiled egg and a sprinkling of marjoram, along with a slice of rye bread.

-Storage & Reheating
+Storage and Reheating

-Why Is Allspice Common in Polish Cuisine?
+Why is Allspice Popular in Polish Cuisine?

+Preserved and pickled foods.
 In addition to soups, allspice is a must-have in Polish pickling recipes, especially for cucumbers, mushrooms, and herring.
 It contributes to the signature taste of Polish kiszonki (fermented foods) by adding depth and mild spiciness.

 Pro Tips for the Best Żurek Soup Recipe

-• Let the flavors meld by making the soup a day ahead; it tastes even better the next day!
+- Let the flavors meld by making the soup a day ahead; it tastes even better the next day!

-• Customize it.
+- Customize it.
 Swap out the meats for whatever you like.
 Add mushrooms if you have them on hand.
 Skip the sour cream, or go for heavy cream instead for less tanginess.

-More Hearty & Unique Soups to Make
+More Hearty, Unique Soup Recipes to Make

 Let’s Connect